nikopa96/mybank-api/README.md

 All parameters in the request are required.
 Otherwise, the API returns 400 Bad Request.

 If the external gateway service is temporarily unavailable, then we also return 422 status code with a response.

+## Testing
+### Integration tests
+Integration tests have been written for this project using Wiremock and RestAssured.
+You can find integration tests in the integration/ApiIntegrationTest.java file.
+In the resources/mappings folder, you can find JSON files: they mock requests and responses of the AccountService and TransactionService